takumawatari/steel-flows-sankey/README.md

 # Sankey Diagrams of Iron and Steel Flows

 ## Overview
 This repository contains tools for visualising iron and steel flows using interactive Sankey diagrams.
-Users can choose to explore these visualisations through a web application or a Jupyter Notebook.
+You can choose to explore these visualisations through a web application or a Jupyter Notebook.

 [Web Application](https://steel-flows-sankey.streamlit.app/)